 After you lose a job, for any reason, it may be necessary to file for unemployment insurance benefits to support yourself and your family.
-When you come up against eligibility challenges for compensation or have difficulties navigating the process, it is important to consult with an experienced attorney you can trust.
-At Employee Advocates, LLC, in Connecticut, our lawyer and staff are experienced in handling complex claims and appeals involving unemployment benefits.
 We will take the time to review the facts of your case, determine if you have a viable claim, and work aggressively to protect your rights and interests.

 Your Rights to Collect Unemployment Benefits

 Unemployment benefits disputes can become complicated quickly.
 If your claim was denied or you are a small business owner who wants to appeal a benefits decision, it is important to consult with an experienced attorney as soon as possible.
-In order to collect benefits, you must demonstrate your work history, willingness to take a new job, and show that your unemployment was not your fault.
 Even if your claim has been denied, remember you have the right to an appeal.

 - Denied unemployment benefits

 - Employment discrimination